AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/namespace-priority.md

 ### Identity Service: Identity optimization algorithm

 For relatively complex graph structures, namespace priority plays an important role in ensuring that the correct links are removed when graph collapse scenarios happen.
-For more information read the [[!DNL Identity Optimization Algorithm] overview](../identity-graph-linking-rules/identity-optimization-algorithm.md).
+For more information read the [identity optimization algorithm overview](../identity-graph-linking-rules/identity-optimization-algorithm.md).

 ### Real-Time Customer Profile: primary identity determination for experience events